acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 }
 ```

-In the above file, when building the acorn the `/init-scripts` directory will be populated with the contents of the local `./scripts` directory.
+In the above file, when building the Acorn the `/init-scripts` directory will be populated with the contents of the local `./scripts` directory.
 Files are copied in with the same permissions.

 The `/home/.ssh/` directory will have files named after the secrets keys and content.
 The `/data` directory will have the volume `data-vol` mounted.